Vevo teams with KERV for shoppable CTV ad formats

 Chief Revenue Officer

-Jay Wolff serves as Chief Revenue Officer at KERV Interactive, leading global revenue and partnerships, in addition to being the Executive Vice President of 212 NYC, New York’s leading organization for the digital advertising industry.
+Jay Wolff is currently the Chief Revenue Officer at KERV Interactive, leading global revenue and partnerships.
+In addition to KERV, Jay is the President of 212NYC, New York’s leading organization for the digital advertising and the media industry.
+212NYC’s mission is to build a better advertising industry by providing the programming, tools, and thought leadership to help move the industry forward.

-Jay’s expertise in revenue and partner growth in the advertising industry spans 19 years.
-Most recently, Jay served as CRO of Varick Media, and Chief Growth Officer at Boostr, the first end-to-end SaaS revenue management system for media companies.
-Previously, as Regional Vice President of SambaTV, Wolff built the revenue organization and east coast market from the ground up.
+Jay’s expertise in scaling significant revenue and partner growth in the advertising industry spans 20 years.
+Most recently, Jay served as Chief Revenue Officer of Varick Media, and Chief Growth Officer at Boostr, the first end-to-end SaaS revenue management system for media companies.
+Previously, as Regional Vice President of SambaTV, Wolff built the revenue organization and east coast market from the ground up to $100M in revenue.
+Jay has been tapped for industry thought leadership and panel participation by the likes of Mediapost, Ad Age, and Digiday.

 Prior to joining SambaTV, Wolff served as Vice President of agency and brand partnerships at PulsePoint; instrumental to the merger of ContextWeb and Datran Media.

-Jay holds a BS in Marketing from Syracuse University and a Certificate of Management from the University of Chicago.
-He resides in Rye Brook, NY with his wife and daughter, Olivia.
+Originally from Armonk, NY, Jay holds a BS in Marketing from Syracuse University and a Certificate of Management from the University of Chicago.
+Jay resides in Rye Brook, NY with his wife, darling daughter, Olivia, and newborn son, Logan.

 Dan Bienenfeld